leneza41/Challenge-ForoHub/README.md

 Challenge Alura - Oracle One

-Simulation of a blogpost based on a courses site backend
+Backend simulation of a blogpost based on a courses site.

 **Note that you must insert first some data into the database, the only available endpoint for creating data is for table topics**